sylwia-budzynska/orangecon-2024-codeql-workshop/README.md

 import python
 import semmle.python.ApiGraphs

 from 	//TODO: fill me in.
-Use the `AST::CallNode` type and name your variable `call` select 	//TODO: fill me in
+Use the `API::CallNode` type and name your variable `call` select 	//TODO: fill me in
 ```